August Maschmeijer Jr.

-August Maschmeijer Jr. (1878 - 1936) was an organic chemist.
+August Maschmeijer Jr. (1878 - 1936) was a Dutch organic chemist, perfumier and merchant.

 Life and work

 August Maschmeijer founded Maschmeijer Aromatics (Dutch: Parfumfabriek A. Maschmeijer), a fragrance and flavour company that was in operation between 1900 and 1960 in Amsterdam.

 They traded raw materials as well as finished products.
 Straight from the beginning August Maschmeijer set-up depots in Paris and New York City.
 Later he traded also from Cologne and Milan.
 The company was founded as a factory for 'Products of Organic Chemistry', i.e. products for the manufacture of perfumes, toilet soap, confectionery, import and export of essential oils and dyes.
 In 1907 the factory moved to new premisses at the Omval (Amsterdam).
 In 1919 the company employed the perfumer Carl Schlabs who created a line called C.S.
 Perfumes.
 These perfumes became mainly popular in India, Pakistan and the Middle East.